evilwalrus/Eventify/README.md

 ## Usage

-Either you can use the supplied autoloader (which would be stupid for a library this small), or you can simple drop the Eventify.php file into your own autoloaded path, and use the following code:
+Either you can use the supplied autoloader (which would be stupid for a library this small), or you can simply drop the Eventify.php file into your own autoloaded path, and use the following code:

 ```php
 class YourGenericClass {